-We are a medical practice and care for people who are by definition unwell with complex health needs.
+We are a wellness practice and care for people who are by definition unwell with complex health needs.
 Our customers therefore represent a group of people whose ability to attend is unpredictable and therefore highly likely to be unable to keep appointments.
 We care greatly about the well-being of our clients, it is also our vocation, but we have this policy to protect our team.

 2. What if a serious, unavoidable situation arise

 There are many, many different situations that can arise unexpectedly and cause people to be delayed or miss their appointment.
 Sickness of a friend or family member, accidents, traffic problems, parking difficulties, transport cancellations, strikes, and freak or severe weather to name a few.
 We appreciate that when people do not attend they have serious or distressing reasons for not doing so, but our policy exists to protect our team.